-Unfortunately, we do not facilitate individual opportunities for volunteering at the hospital outside of our established volunteer programs We encourage students to complete projects in the community which can benefit the patients and families of Children’s Hospital.
+Unfortunately, we do not facilitate individual opportunities for volunteering at the hospital outside of our established volunteer programs.
+However, we encourage students to complete projects in the community which can benefit the patients and families of Children’s Hospital.
 For additional information about taking part in a service project to support the patients and families of Children’s Hospital, visit our Service Projects webpage.

 I have a group that wants to volunteer for a day of service at the hospital, how can we go about scheduling this?

-At this time we are unable to accommodate group requests.
+At this time we are able to accommodate a very limited amount of group requests.
+If you are interested in bringing a small group to Children’s Hospital, please notify us by email, firstname.lastname@example.org.
 Consistent support from our hospital program volunteers best meets the needs of the hospital and the needs of our patients and families.
 While we cannot accommodate groups in a traditional volunteer roles, your group might enjoy contributing in other ways, such as community fundraising or taking on service projects to support patients and families at Children’s.
 Visit our Service Projects webpage for additional information.